 He was instrumental in shaping that port's military defences for protecting the important Royal Navy base, as well as influencing the city's and colony's socio-political and economic institutions.

-Three ships of the British Royal Navy have been named HMS Ivy named after the plant.
+Four ships of the Royal Navy have been named HMS Brighton, after the seaside town of Brighton.

 Three ships of the Royal Navy have been named HMS Leven, probably after the River Leven, Fife in Scotland.